Ram Loevy: Three television dramas

 When Porat refused to produce the story, Loevy resigned from Channel 1.
 It was the end of a 31-year relationship.
 Channel 2 bought the rights to the series and Loevy directed it for them.
 Nevertheless, Loevy insists, "I had no intention of settling accounts with Channel 1.
 I love them like family."
 But the underlying story behind Murder in Television House had haunted him almost since he began working at Israeli television.
 It was a story that he needed to tell, and it made no difference where he told it.

-Since then, Loevy made one more television drama, Skin (2005), written by Shoham Smith, about a former stripper who works in the Diamond Exchange District in Ramat Gan, gets involved in a murder.
+After then, Loevy made one more television drama, Skin (2005), written by Shoham Smith, about a former stripper who works in the Diamond Exchange District in Ramat Gan, gets involved in a murder.
 Throughout most of the decade, however, his work focused on documentary films.

 The 2000s

 Over the remainder of the decade, Loevy directed seven documentary films: